honzamach/pyzenkit/README.rst

 Introduction
 --------------------------------------------------------------------------------

-This package contains collection of usefull tools and utilities for creating console applications, scripts and system services (daemons) in Python 3.
+This package contains collection of usefull tools and utilities and framework for creating console applications, scripts and system services (daemons) in Python 3.
 It provides easily extendable and customizable base implementations of generic application, script or daemon and which take care of many common issues and tasks like configuration loading and merging, command line argument parsing, logging setup, etc.

 The extensive documentation and tutorials is still under development, however usage examples and demonstration applications are provided right in the source